 You are not a corner store.

-Do not let him come to you at 4am in a drunken stupor asking for something sweet.
+Do not let him come to you at four in the morning in a drunken stupor asking for something sweet.
 You are more than a candy bar craving.
 Tell him there is a food market down the street.

-Do not feel bad when you let him in anyway, but I want you to know that this phone call will feel like bricks tied to your face.
-This late night walk is not the beginning of anything new.
-This study break will remind you an awful lot of your first date.
+Do not feel bad when you let him in any way, but I want you to know that this phone call will feel like bricks tied to your face.
+This late-night walk is not the beginning of anything new.
+This study break will remind you of your first date.
 Do not get your hopes up.
 Try your hardest to talk about the weather and rent.